RAF Odiham

 - Hampshire Airfields In The Second World War - Robin J Brooks - Countryside Books

-- Squadron Histories RFC, RNAS & RAF 1912-59 - Peter Lewis - Putnam
+- Squadron Histories RFC, RNAS and RAF 1912-59 - Peter Lewis - Putnam

-- The Military Airfields Of Britain - Southern England - Kent, Hampshire, Surrey and Sussex - Ken Delve - Crowood
+- The Military Airfields of Britain - Southern England - Kent, Hampshire, Surrey and Sussex - Ken Delve - Crowood

 - Battle Over Britain - Francis K Mason - Aston Publications